Kristopher Battles

-Kristopher J. Battles is an American artist, known as the last remaining USMC combat artist in 2010.
+Kristopher J. Battles is an American artist, known as one of a few remaining USMC combat artist in 2010.

 Military career

 Battles joined the Corps in 1986.
 He served as a computer operator, combat correspondent and chaplain's assistant.
 He had to reenlist for active duty as a combat artist.

 War artist

 The United States Marine Corps supported more than 70 war artists in World War II; and the number of combat artists has declined since the end of the Vietnam War.
-In July 2010, the Corps supports only one last combat artist.
-Unless something happens, Sergeant Battles will become notable as the last of his kind.
+In July 2010, the Corps supported only one combat artist.
+Today the program has grown, with other military and civilian war artists serving under Battles' leadership and experience.